MuratovBektur/vuejs-dialog-box/README.md

 *  **title?:(string)**

 Title of dialog.
 Can be empty.
-Default value: "This is alert"
+Default value: "Are you sure?"

 *  **okText?:(string)**